Zensavona/naughtygram/README.md

 ## Changelog

+### 0.1.6
+- fix a test which was failing due to the new errors not being handled properly

 ### 0.1.5
 - fix a bug where `upload_media/4` was returning the internal media id, rather than the public (useful) one